 And, Mount Lanhan might be the key to unlocking some of the town’s undiscovered gems.
 I’m pretty sure there’s so much to see and discover in Sibonga.
 At least, it can be the base or appetizer to an exciting adventure in Cebu’s untouched highlands.

-I’m a hundred perfect sure that I’ll be back to explore these spots in Sibonga.
+I’m a hundred percent sure that I’ll be back to explore these spots in Sibonga.
 See that jagged cliffs in the background?
 There might be a fascinating surprise there.

 Of course, no hike is complete without a few photos.